 Use the Up/Down arrow keys to move among the different settings in each menu.
 Use the Left/Right arrow keys to change the options for each setting.

 Press the <Esc> key to exit the CMOS Setup Menu.
+The next section describes in detail how to navigate through the menus.

 Items that use submenus are indicated with the ▶icon.
 With the item highlighted, press the <Enter> key to access the submenu.